Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [RPC](#rpc-violations): [Errors](#rpc-errors) or [Warnings](#rpc-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)

-### <a name="R3026" />R3026 TrackedResourcePatchOperationValidation
+### <a name="R3026" />R3026 TrackedResourcePatchOperation
 **Output Message**: Tracked resource '{0}' must have patch operation that at least supports the update of tags.

 **Description**: Verifies if a tracked resource has a corresponding PATCH operation.
 What's a tracked resource?
 A Tracked Resource is an ARM Resource with "location" as a required property.

-**Why the rule is important**: Per ARM guidelines, each tracked resource must have a PATCH operation supporting at least the update of tags.
+**Why the rule is important**: Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md), each tracked resource must have a PATCH operation supporting at least the update of tags.

 **How to fix the violation**: Add a PATCH operation that allows at least the update of tags for the tracked resource - if the operation does not exist for the service, this fix requires a service side change.
 If the resource pointed by the rule is not a tracked resource, this warning may be a false positive, please clarify this with your PR reviewer.